KeyanSong/431-2018/slides/class03/README.md

 Class 3 audio files will appear above, after class.

+- The Getting Started in R document is available in [R Markdown](https://raw.githubusercontent.com/THOMASELOVE/431-2018/master/slides/class03/431-getting-started-with-R.Rmd) and as [a PDF](https://github.com/THOMASELOVE/431-2018/blob/master/slides/class03/431-getting-started-with-R.pdf).
+- Today, we'll do some live coding.
+Useful files for that include:
+    - A .csv file of the [2018 day 1 survey data](https://raw.githubusercontent.com/THOMASELOVE/431-2018-data/master/surveyday1_2018.csv)
+    - An R Markdown file called [class3-pre.Rmd] that is my pre-class version of what we'll do live.
+    - I'll also post the version I build live, to be called **class3live.Rmd**, after class.

 - Get help at any time by emailing **431-help at case dot edu**.
 - The main web site for this course is https://github.com/THOMASELOVE/431-2018.